ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-07-04-swift-essentials-variables-data-types-and-more-part-1.md

 print(isAdmin) // Output: true
 {%- endhighlight -%}

-### Dictionary default
+### Dictionary Default

 As you can see in the dictionary example, when we access the key, we get an optional.
 This occurs because Swift can't ensure that there is a value in that key.
-Because of this, Swift give us an optional.
+Because of this, Swift gives us an optional.
 You can handle this using a property called `default`.
-This way you don't get an optional and your code won't break if you care about the optional properly.
+This way you don't get an optional, and your code won't break if you handle the optional properly.

 {%- highlight swift -%}
 let userData = ["name": "Laura", "surname": "Smith", "city": "London"]